persmed/cas-assignment/docs/assignment.registration.rst

 Materials
 ----------

 KD-Trees
 ________

-You don't neccessarily need to use them, but it will make the search for the closest point easier.
+You don't neccessarily need to use them, but it will make the search for the closest point faster.

 * https://en.wikipedia.org/wiki/K-d_tree
 * https://scikit-learn.org/stable/modules/neighbors.html